CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Introduction

 In this work, we present a novel deep learning model to translate between contrast and non-contrast CT scans.
 Our method relies on the success of generative adversarial networks (GANs) \cite{Goodfellow-NIPS-2014} in image-to-image translation \cite{Zhu-ICCV-2017}, a class of vision tasks where the goal is to learn the mapping between an input image and an output image using a training set of paired or unpaired images from two different domains.
-Although GANs have been previously employed for medical image-to-image translation \cite{Chandrashekar-EHJ-2020, Armanious-EUSIPCO-2019, Kearney-RAI-2020, Pengjiang-JGP-2020}, we underline that the task of translating between contrast and non-contrast CT scans is very challenging due to the requirement of recognizing specific tissue types, anatomical structures, and even tumors, which exhibit significant HU changes between contrast phases.
+Although GANs have been previously employed for medical image-to-image translation \cite{Armanious-EUSIPCO-2019, Chandrashekar-EHJ-2020, Kearney-RAI-2020, Pengjiang-JGP-2020}, we underline that the task of translating between contrast and non-contrast CT scans is very challenging due to the requirement of recognizing specific tissue types, anatomical structures, and even tumors, which exhibit significant HU changes between contrast phases.
 Failing to recognize such anatomical structures raises the possibility of introducing unrealistic information.
-This would evidently conduct to unreliable synthetic images, which cannot be used in diagnostic or treatment purposes.
+This would evidently lead to unreliable synthetic images, which cannot be used for diagnosis or treatment purposes.
 Convolutional neural networks fail to recognize the global structure of objects in natural images \cite{Sabour-NIPS-2017}, and, for the same reason, can fail to recognize anatomical structures in CT scans.
 To this end, we propose a \textbf{cy}cle-consistent generative adversarial \textbf{tran}sformer, called \emph{CyTran}, which has a higher capacity of recognizing global structure due to the incorporated transformer block.
 Since pure vision transformers cannot process high-resolution images due to the high number of learnable parameters involved, we design a hybrid architecture comprising both convolutions and multi-head attention, such that it can generate full-resolution CT scans.
+To avoid mode collapse, we apply a cycle-consistency loss between each input image and the image translated back to its original domain, following Zhu et al.~\cite{Zhu-ICCV-2017}.
+Along with the standard cycle-consistency loss applied at the image level, we introduce two additional cycle-consistency losses between intermediate feature representations, enforcing the model to be cycle-consistent at multiple representations levels.